-James John is in his seventh season as Artistic Director of the Cerddorion Vocal Ensemble.
-He is also Professor of Music and Director of Choral Activities at the Aaron Copland School of Music, Queens College-CUNY, where he conducts the Queens College Choir, Vocal Ensemble and Choral Society, teaches choral conducting, and serves as advisor to the graduate program in vocal performance.
-Recent professional highlights include guest conducting the Tokyo Oratorio Society in performances of Brahms’s Ein deutches Requiem and Beethoven’s Missa Solemnis, and an invited performance by the Queens College Choir at the 2012 Eastern Division Conference of the American Choral Directors Association in Providence, Rhode Island.
+James John is in his 12th season as Artistic Director of Cerddorion Vocal Ensemble.
+He is also Professor of Conducting and Director of Choral Activities at the Aaron Copland School of Music (ACSM), Queens College-CUNY, where he directs the Queens College Vocal Ensemble and Queens College Choral Society and heads the graduate program in choral conducting.

 Under Dr. John’s leadership, the choral program at ACSM has become recognized as one of the finest collegiate choral programs in the region.
 His choirs have appeared in such prestigious venues as Carnegie Hall, Alice Tully Hall, Weill Recital Hall, Merkin Concert Hall, St. Patrick’s Cathedral, and Trinity Church Wall Street.
 Outside of New York City, Queens College choral ensembles have performed at state and divisional conferences of the American Choral Directors Association.
 His ACSM ensembles are featured on two recordings: The Partsongs of Hamish MacCunn, released by QC Vocal Ensemble with funding from the PSC-CUNY Research Foundation; and Songs of Peace and Praise, a compilation of choral music by Queens College composers, released on the NAXOS label.